Koi pond: Ultraviolet light

 An ultraviolet light is used to make algae flocculate (form into clumps), so that they can be removed by mechanical filtration.
 The UV sterilizer will also kill free-floating bacteria in the pond water.
 And in some cases, the UV light can kill some types of pathogens in the water that can infect the fish and possibly kill them.

 Water and air pumps

 Water pumps move water through the filter system and back to the pond in a recirculating manner.
 The important thing to understand about pumps is that they be sized to the pond and the filter system.
 When the total back pressure in the system is considered, a pump should be circulating the total volume of water at least once per hour for proper water quality.
 An air pump can be used to increase dissolved oxygen.
 In a heavily stocked koi pond, an air pump is a necessity.
 Along with the water pumps, there must be jets placed in areas where there is little to no water flow.
 Jets may keep stagnant water from forming and possibly assist in preventing mosquito larva from breeding.

+Care

+Winter conditions

+When temperatures are approximately 10°C, koi enter a dormant state in which feeding activity is greatly reduced.
+In order to deal with these colder climates, ponds are often constructed with sufficient depth-commonly 3-5 feet to prevent the ponds from freezing completely, allowing the koi fish to swim under the ice layer.